imogenlay/google-books-api/README.md

 - SASS
 - Asynchronous programming

-## MVP
+## Usage

-Create a page that allows users to search for books Page should include the following:
+The page contains a few elements.

 - Header section introducing the page
-- Form containing a text input and a submit / search button
+- Form containing a text input and a search button

-- A grid of books
-  Instructions:

-- When the submit button is clicked you need the request books from the Google books API using the input value as your query string
+- When the search button is clicked, the value from the input is used to search the Google Books API with the user's query string
-- The books that you receive should be rendered in the books grid.
+- A grid of books displays what is received from the API
-- Each book in the grid should have an image, author, title and description
+- Each book has an image, title, author and description
-- The grid should be responsive on different screen sizes
+- The grid is responsive on different screen sizes

 Styling (required):